 - On-premises Retailer Class C: Permits the sale, service and consumption of spirits, beer and wine at a hotel.

 - On-premises Retailer Class D: Permits the sale, service and consumption of beer and wine at a hotel.

-Hotels can obtain permits to expand their scope of operations.
-Permits can be applied for either at the time of initial application or after the license is issued:
+Hotels can obtain endorsements to expand their scope of operations.
+Endorsements can be applied for either at the time of initial application or after the license is issued: